saharletaief/Tweets_classification/README.md

 <p>Lemmatization :</p> The algorithmic process of finding the lemma of a word depending on their meaning.<br>
 It helps in returning the base or dictionary form of a word, which is known as the lemma using PorterStemmer().<br>
 ### Lemmatization better than Stemming
-Stemming algorithm works by cutting the suffix from the word.
+<p>Stemming algorithm works by cutting the suffix from the word.
 In a broader sense cuts either the beginning or end of the word.<br>
-On the contrary, Lemmatization is a more powerful operation, and it takes into consideration morphological analysis of the words.
+On the contrary, Lemmatization is a more powerful operation, and it takes into consideration morphological analysis of the words.</p>
 <p>WordCloud:</p> Word Cloud is a data visualization technique used for representing text data in which the size of each word indicates its frequency or importance.<br>
 Significant textual data points can be highlighted using a word cloud.

+## Tweets Classification